commercetools/merchant-center-application-kit/packages/application-components/src/components/page-unauthorized/README.md

 ## Description

-The PageUnauthorized component can be used for informing user they don't have permissions for certain resources in Merchant Center applications.
+The PageUnauthorized component can be used to inform a user that certain permissions are lacking for views of a respective Merchant Center application.

 ## Usage